Simple semantic-version bumper in python that works.

 - Replace the version string in all relevant files (see config below).

-- Commit those changes to GIT, taking care not to commit anything else.
+- Commit those changes to GIT, taking care not to commit anything else (can be omitted).

-- Create a GIT tag for this new version.
+- Create a GIT tag for this new version (can be omitted).

 Now you're free to push, merge to master and deploy!